Retatrutide vs Tirzepatide: Triple Agonist vs Dual Agonist Weight Loss

 Retatrutide is a triple agonist of GLP-1, GIP, and the glucagon receptor.
 The addition of glucagon receptor agonism is the structural innovation.
 While glucagon's classical role is to raise blood glucose, controlled glucagon receptor activation also increases energy expenditure (via thermogenesis and increased basal metabolic rate) and shifts hepatic substrate utilization.
 The triple-agonist hypothesis is that GLP-1/GIP-mediated appetite suppression combined with glucagon-mediated energy expenditure produces additive weight loss beyond what dual agonists achieve.

 The two drugs have not been compared head-to-head in a published RCT.
-The available data support a meaningfully greater mean weight-loss magnitude with retatrutide, though indirect cross-trial comparison must be interpreted with caution given different populations, durations, and analytic methods.
+The available data support a meaningfully greater mean weight-loss magnitude with retatrutide, but indirect cross-trial comparison must be interpreted with caution given different populations, trial durations, and analytic methods.
+Notably, the TRIUMPH-1 4 mg arm produced weight loss approaching the magnitude of tirzepatide's 15 mg arm — which, if borne out in the full data, would suggest a usable lower-dose tier with a potentially more favorable gastrointestinal tolerability profile.

 Regulatory Status

 Tirzepatide is FDA-approved: Mounjaro (May 2022) for type 2 diabetes; Zepbound (November 2023) for chronic weight management in adults with obesity (BMI ≥30) or overweight (BMI ≥27) with a weight-related comorbidity.
-Retatrutide is investigational as of April 2026 — Phase 3 TRIUMPH program is ongoing, with anticipated FDA submission and possible approval in late 2026 or 2027 pending complete trial readouts.
+Retatrutide is investigational as of May 2026 — TRIUMPH-1 hit its primary endpoint on May 21 2026 and full results are expected at the ADA 2026 Scientific Sessions in June.
+FDA submission is anticipated following the complete Phase 3 readout, with potential approval in 2027 at the earliest.

 Side Effect Profile